RonsDev/BlueCtrl/README.md

 Microsoft Windows however is one of the operating systems that on most devices won't work.
 The reason for that is a conflict with the Android Bluetooth input service which is active on most Android systems.

+This app requires root permissions because it needs direct access to the Bluetooth adapter.
+Another important requirement is that your Android version must use the default Bluetooth stack.
+If it doesn't you will get a incompatible Android version message.

 Build Requirements